AmirhsFar/AmirhsFar/README.md

 ---

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/amir-hosein-farahani).
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/amir-hosein-farahani).
 I'm always open to discussing new opportunities and collaborations!